Pritam2023/Software-Component-Cataloguing-Software/README.md

 ## Deployment
-This project can be deployed to a hosting service such as Firebase Hosting or Netlify.
-Configure your hosting service and deploy the application using the provided deployment scripts.
+This project is deployed on Vercel